KieranBest/Final-Year-Project/Documentation.md

 ### Abstract

 This project is aimed at creating a responsive educational tool to teach users how to play piano whilst simultaneously how to read sheet music; it will also create a visual representation of the user's learning progression from data collected from the user's input.
-This project will be completed using the agile framework, HTML5, CSS and JavaScript.
+This project will be completed using the agile framework, HTML5, CSS and JS.

 ### Acknowledgements